Scientific: Podranea ricasoliana

 Landscape Use: Trellis or espalier for wall covers, arbors, pergolas, carports and overhangs, needs support.
 It is also used as an informal hedge or planted against a wall or a fence to create a screen.
 It is a useful rambling ground cover for an embankment as the stems root wherever they touch the soil, forming large, swollen water- and soil-holding root clumps.

-Form & Character: Rapidly spreading, clean and robust, sub-tropical to tropical in appearance
+Form & Character: Rapidly spreading, festive and energetic, squeaky clean and robust, sub-tropical to tropical in appearance.

-Growth Habit: Sprawling vine to 20 ft, evergreen to semi deciduous, produces tendrils, fast rate of growth during warm season.
+Growth Habit: Eergreen to semi-deciduous, semi-woody, broadleaf perennial vine, sprawling quite rapidly to 50 feet, produces tendrils, fast rate of growth during warm season.

-Seasonal color: Flowers might be produced any time during the warm season, but in Phoenix it generally blooms late summer/early fall, ca. September.
+Seasonal Color: Flowers might be produced any time during the warm season, but in Phoenix it generally blooms late summer/early fall, ca. September in Phoenix.

-Temperature: Hardy to 20o to 25oF, will take some reflected heat in Phoenix
+Temperature: Hardy to 20o to 25oF, and will also take some reflected western heat in Phoenix.

-Pruning: Prune in late winter to shape and control spread, can be prune severely once established
+Pruning: Prune in late winter to shape and control spread, can be pruned severely once established.

-Additional comments: This landscape vine is not common in Phoenix landscapes even though it is generally fast-growing and easy in cultivation.
+Additional comments: This landscape vine is not common in Phoenix landscapes even though it is generally fast-growing and easy to cultivate.
 Podranea is an anagram of the closely related genus Pandorea.
-Pink trumpet vine (Podranea ricosolaina) should not be confused (it often is) with (Bower vine) Pandorea jasminoides, a very closely related and similar looking, but more cold sensitive, pink flowering vine from Malaysia.
+Pink trumpet vine (Podranea ricosolaina) should not be confused (it often is) with Pandorea jasminoides (Bower vine).